pefelippe/pefelippe/README.md

 ## Pedro Felippe - Software Developer

-Hey There.
+I use my technical skills to build to build user-friendly web apps and create RESTful APIs.

-I use my technical skills in JavaScript to build user-friendly web apps and create RESTful APIs with Node and sometimes GraphQL.
-I'm enthusiastic about leveraging cloud providers to enhance web applications.
+Focused on the JavaScript ecosystem, I craft interfaces with React/Next.js.
+On the backend, I utilize Node and Golang, manage databases, and handle UI/UX, all integrated with CI/CD pipelines.

-Currently working as a Software Developer at Instituto Atlântico.
+In my free time, I've been developing personal projects from scratch, overseeing the backend, frontend, UI/UX, marketing, and more.

 Feel free to reach out and explore more about my work and projects.